bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 These plots show ExpansionHunter, GangSTR, and HipSTR accuracy for expansions and contractions of different sizes.
 Detailed discussion of these plots and parameters can be found in the sections below.

-TODO: insert interactive plot selector that changes the graph based on which parameters the user selected:
+TODO: insert interactive plot selector that changes the graph based on user selection from these options:

 * Tool:  * ExpansionHunter   * GangSTR    * HipSTR